internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 supabase db diff -f add_user_profiles_table
 ```

+This will create a new migration file with those schema changes.

-## Pushing Local Database Changes to Production
+## Pushing Migrations to Production

 Once you've made your local change and you're ready to push them to production, you'll want to use the `supabase db push` command.
-But there is a catch if you're opening PRs, reviewing them, and merging after review: you can't have the migrations automatically merged to Supabase along with the merged code if you're on the free plan.
+Your migrations are in your code, and your database is remote, so regardless of if you're pushing straight to main or opening new branches and PRs, you'll have to send those changes to the remote db separately.

 So you could, in theory:

-- Push right after you successfully merge to main or
+- Push right before or after you successfully merge to main or
 - Run the command with a [Github Action](https://github.com/features/actions).
   - Something like [setup-cli](https://github.com/supabase/setup-cli) seems like a nice touch.